Skyendless/LXVINS/README.md

 # LXVINS
-This is a pure C++ version of VINS without ROS, using the popular OpenCV4 and Ceres2 instead of opencv3 and ceres1. thanks great work, https://github.com/HKUST-Aerial-Robotics/VINS-Fusion
+LXVINS means scribbled VINS.
+I changed it casually and this is a pure C++ version of VINS without ROS, using the popular OpenCV4 and Ceres2 instead of opencv3 and ceres1. thanks great work, https://github.com/HKUST-Aerial-Robotics/VINS-Fusion